 Already a CU student and thinking of becoming a business major?
-We'd love to have you!
-There are a few things you need to do first in order to qualify for transfer.
+We would love to have you!
+There are a few things you need to do first to qualify for transfer.

 Undergraduate students wishing to transfer to the Leeds School of Business from another college or school on the Boulder campus must do so through the Intra-University Transfer (IUT) process.

-Applicants are considered for admission on the basis of specified criteria.
+Applicants are considered for admission based on specified criteria.

 General Requirements for IUT to Leeds